LogtalkDotOrg/logtalk3/adapters/NOTES.md

 can be tested using the `tabling`, `coinduction`, `unicode`, `engines`, and `threads` Logtalk flags.
 For some systems, such as YAP, support for some features may depend on the options used when the system was compiled.
-Some other systems, such as ECLiPSe, only recently implemented features such as threads.
-Thus, the best practice is to always test for a feature instead of simply testing for a Prolog backend.
+Some other systems, such as ECLiPSe and Trealla Prolog, only recently implemented features such as threads.
+Thus, the best practice, when possible and reliable, is to test for a feature instead of simply testing for a Prolog backend.

 Support for unbound integer arithmetic can be checked using the `bounded` Prolog flag.
 This feature is not strictly required by the compiler/runtime